rivue/Gamified-Study-Tool/README.md

     ideas for grand plan / future:
         - create cheap vr cardboard cutouts of headsets where you can put your phone --> give to high schools possibly for free once you partner with them
+            - have to think specifically of who / what to target for MVP, etc... so as little time as possibly gets wasted building something that either 1) is outside of my domain of expertise or 2) other people might build (repeat of unclear jupyterhub research)
             - not sure where to go from there, lots of places though
         - see google doc for more plans
         - say you came up with and built the knowledge graph algorithm on your resume